Blog

 Applications of Hard Zirconia Ceramics

 Ceramics made of zirconia are extremely hard.
 This makes them great for dental work.
-They are also good for medical implants.
+They are also good for medical implants and ceramic hookah manufacturing.
 Additionally, they resist wear very well.
 This resistance is important for aeroplanes and cars.

 Dental Work: